CopelandMIT/labx_master/central_server_code/README.md

 ## Overview
 This repository contains the central server code for the "Lab in a Box" system.
 It is responsible for coordinating data collection from multiple sensors, monitoring time synchronization, and collecting recorded data after the capture process.

-## Prerequisites
-Before running the central server, ensure that:
-1. All sensors are correctly configured and connected to the network.
-(Go to sensor subfolder if you need to set up a given sensor)
-2. Each sensor has an assigned IP address and username for SSH access.
-3. The necessary dependencies are installed using `requirements.txt`.

 ## Setup and Execution

 **LabX Master Setup Guide**